TheBluestBluester/omegga-TrenchWarfare/README.md

 #### trench
 The trench.
 Adding undiggable will make the trench undiggable.
-Undiggable trench will also not be effected by explosives.
+Undiggable trench will also not be affected by explosives.
 #### redflag
 Red team's flag
 #### blueflag